Hygge in Denmark | exploringdenmark

 🏠

-Light candles, get cozy with blankets, put on soft music, and create a welcoming space for friends or yourself.
+Light candles, add blankets, put on soft music, and welcome friends—or yourself.

 🌲

-Danes love picnics, summer house weekends, bonfires on the beach, and walks in parks like Frederiksberg Have.
+Picnics, summer houses, bonfires, or walks in parks like Frederiksberg Have.

 Useful Resources & Further Reading